andywer/drag-mock/README.md

 ## webdriver.io integration

+**Note: Will not work with newer webdriver versions.
+Feel free to open a PR if you have got a fix.**

 If you are running Selenium tests using webdriver.io and you need drag &amp; drop functionality beyond Selenium's dragAndDrop() you can easily integrate drag-mock into webdriver.
 CSS selectors and XPath strings are both accepted as arguments.